4. Pictures of You

 “Hello?”

-“I’m hurt, but you can’t see it.
-Is that what you want to know?
+“Are you wondering if I am hurt?
+Yes, I’m hurt, but you can’t see it.
 In your eyes, I am well.”

 Her English was impeccable.
 Her big blue eyes brightened the dark alley and he suddenly felt a knot in his stomach, like in school when he was taking a test.

-“Wait, you are hurt?
+“Wait, so you are hurt?
 I honestly thought maybe you were not feeling well, it’s the party area of the town, and maybe you had a few drinks.
 Can I help?”

 The girl laughed and it sounded almost like bells; he could hear the laugh a few seconds after she stopped laughing, bouncing off the walls of the building.